monsoonmaelstrom/book2/book2.md

 “You have no idea—”  I begin.

 “No, you don’t get to tell me I have no idea when I’ve spent the past six months watching you crucify yourself, Hazel.
 When I told you yesterday that I know who you are, I meant it.
-I know exactly the lengths that you would go to and it doesn’t scare me.”
+I know exactly the lengths you would go to and it doesn’t scare me.”

 “Then you’re an idiot!”
 I want to shout it at him, but I’m so tired.
 “And you have no idea.
 None.
 None of you do,” I can’t explain it but I’m certain it’s true.
 Everyone thinks they know who I am and what I’m capable of, but how could they possibly know when I’m not even sure myself?

 “Are you done telling me what I know?”
 Liam asks.

 “I don’t know.
 Are you done telling me who I am?”
 My tone is brittle and angry and it fully reflects how I feel.
 How I’ve felt since last night.
-Since Liam pointed out that I don’t always think to include him when I make decisions that affect both of us.
+Since Liam pointed out I don’t always think to include him when I make decisions which affect both of us.
 Since Davy reminded me of what my mother did before I was even born.
 Of who I am.
 Of our sameness.

 “Probably not,” he states.